-1. itial Licensing Phase, a teen driver is allowed only two passengers under vehicle during the first 12 months of licensing.
-False 2. otain court supervision for a traffic violation, a minor must appear in court t/legal guardian and attend a traffic safety school. ☐ False 3. • egal guardian may request that the driver's license of a minor be canceled rior to age 18. ☐ False 4. s under age 16 are required to have at least 50 hours of behind-the-wheel riving before obtaining their driver's license. ☐ False 5. r age 20 are prohibited from using their cellphone while driving except in n emergency. $\hfill \Box$ False 6. r age 18 must hold their instruction permit for nine consecutive months ning their driver's license.
-False
+- Gnapter 3 Study Questions - 1.
+During the Initial Licensing Phase, a teen driver is allowed only two passengers under age 20 in the vehicle during the first 12 months of licensing.
+True False 2.
+To obtain court supervision for a traffic violation, a minor must appear in court with a parent/legal guardian and attend a traffic safety school. \Box True \Box False 3.
+A parent or legal guardian may request that the driver's license of a minor be canceled at any time before age 18.
+True False 4.
+Illinois drivers under age 16 are required to have at least 50 hours of behind-the- wheel supervised driving before obtaining their driver's license.
+True False 5.
+Drivers under age 20 are prohibited from using their cellphone while driving except in the case of an emergency. \Box True \Box False 6.
+Drivers under age 18 must hold their instruction permit for nine consecutive months before obtaining their driver's license. ☐ True ☐ False